codethecodeman/CannoliKit/docs/docs/commands/overview.md

  ## Using Cannoli Commands

-To make a command, your class needs to implement `ICannoliCommand`.
+To create a command, your class needs to implement `ICannoliCommand`.
 This will require you to specify a `Name` for the command, and a `DeferralType` which allows you to optionally auto-defer.
 It will also require you to implement two methods, `BuildAsync()` to set up your command properties, and `RespondAsync(CannoliCommandContext context)` to handle interactions.
 The command will be automatically discovered at startup and registered with Discord.

 ## Lifetime